-Common and Scientific Name Status Effects of Alternative Alternative A - No Action Alternative B Alternative C Gray bat ( Myotis grisescens) E If present, the gray bat could potentially use Fern Lake as a feeding area and Gap Cave for roosting.
-No new facilities would be constructed at Fern Lake; however, preservation of the Fern Lake watershed could potentially benefit the gray bat through protection of open water feeding areas.
-Caves would continue to be managed to protect the Gray bat and other listed species.
-Visitor use of the Fern Lake watershed is expected to experience an increase under all the alternatives.
-However, this is not expected to have an adverse effect on gray bats that might feed in open waters of the lake vicinity since the amount of visitor activity is expected to be moderate, and the types of activities would not be expected to change.
-Preservation of the Fern Lake watershed could potentially benefit the gray bat due to the protection of summer roost trees.
-If discovered in Gap Cave, procedures already established in the USFWS Recovery Plan for the Gray bat would be followed.
-Education and outreach programs regarding protected species would remain at present levels and would provide a continued benefit to this species.
-Alternative A would result in an overall long- and short-term negligible adverse effect, which would equate with a "no effect" USFWS determination.
-Effects would be similar to those in Alternative A, except that limited construction of new facilities would occur in the vicinity of Fern Lake.
-However, since the gray bat feeds in open water areas, these limited new facilities around the edge of Fern lake would have long-term , negligible and adverse effects on the gray bat.
-Preservation at the Fern Lake watershed could be expected to benefit the gray bat by preserving the water quality of Fern Lake and the surrounding watershed.
-Alternative B would result in long-term , negligible adverse effect, which would equate with a "no effect" USFWS determination.
-Effects would be similar to those in Alternative A, except that expansion of education and outreach programs would benefit the gray bat by making the public more aware of its occurrence in the park and of its specialized requirements.
-In addition, formalized caving partnering programs would involve increased visitor activity in the caves.
-However, all activities would be managed according to an established cave management plan to assure protection of the gray bat, if present.
-Alternative B would result in an overall long- term, minor adverse effect, which would equate with a "may affect/not likely to adversely affect" USFWS determination.
+Common and Scientific Name Status Effects of Alternative Alternative A - No Action Alternative B Alternative C Indiana bat (Myotis sodalis) E No new construction would occur under Alternative A. New construction would, therefore, have no adverse effect on the Indiana bat.
+Visitor use of the Fern Lake watershed is expected to experience an increase under this alternative.
+However, this is not expected to have an adverse effect on Indiana bats that might roost in the area since the amount of visitor activity is expected to be moderate, and no trees would be removed.
+Protection of the Fern Lake watershed could potentially result in a beneficial effect on the Indiana bat due to the protection of summer roost trees.
+Current management practices for the Indiana bat in the park would be continued.
+Education and outreach programs regarding protected species would remain at present levels, and would provide a beneficial effect on this species by making the public more aware of its occurrence in the park and of its specialized habitat requirements.
+Alternative A would result in a long- and short-term, negligible and adverse effect, which would equate with a "no effect" USFWS determination.
+Construction and operation of proposed new facilities in wooded areas within several miles of Gap Cave, including Fern Lake, have a potential to affect summer roosting trees of the Indiana Bat.
+Construction of new facilities elsewhere in the park could also potentially affect this species.
+However, surveys would be completed prior to construction to determine whether the species is present and to assure that no adverse effects would occur.
+Preservation of the Fern Lake watershed could potentially result in a beneficial effect on the Indiana bat due to the protection of summer roost trees.
+Protection of the Indiana bat and bat habitat in the park would continue to occur under Alternative B. Alternative B would result in a long-term, minor, adverse effect, which would equate with a "may affect/not likely to adversely affect" USFWS determination.
+Effects would be similar to those in Alternative B, except expansion of education and outreach programs would benefit the Indiana bat by making the public more aware of its habitat in the park and its specialized requirements.
+In addition, formalized caving partnering programs would involve increased visitor activity and research and knowledge of the caves.
+All activities would be managed according to established a cave management plan to assure protection of the Indiana bat.
+The plan calls for continued research on this species.
+Alternative C would result in an overall longterm, minor, adverse effect, which would equate with a "may affect/not likely to adversely affect" USFWS determination.